srijonmandal1/schizophrenia-patient-data-analysis/README.md

 tail -f nohup.out
 ```
 - View the App
   Use the localhost or IP Address assigned to the VM.
 For example, the below URL can be accessed by anyone.
-This Demo VM is VM is running in Azure.
+This Demo VM is running in Azure.
 ```
 http://13.83.89.195:8080
 Login: